 This research was mainly funded through grants from the Breast Cancer Research Foundation (BCRF) and the Spanish Association against Cancer (AECC).

-Additional support was received from Ausonia, the Agència de Gestió d´Ajuts Universitaris I de Recerca (AGAUR), European Regional Development Fund (ERDF), Fero Foundation, Instituto de Salud Carlos III (ISCIII), as well as the BBVA Foundation’s Comprehensive Program of Cancer Immunotherapy & Immunology (CAIMI).
+Additional support was received from Ausonia, the Agència de Gestió d´Ajuts Universitaris I de Recerca (AGAUR), Fero Foundation, Instituto de Salud Carlos III (ISCIII), as well as the BBVA Foundation’s Comprehensive Program of Cancer Immunotherapy & Immunology (CAIMI).
+The project was also co-financed by the European Union through the European Regional Development Fund (ERDF):